 Overview

-The Secure Tomorrow Series Toolkit is a diverse array of interactive and thought-provoking products uniquely designed to assist stakeholders across the critical infrastructure community to self-facilitate and conduct strategic foresight activities that will enable them to derive actionable insights about the future, identify emerging risks, and develop risk management strategies that, if taken today, could enhance long-term critical infrastructure security and resilience to implement now.
+The Secure Tomorrow Series Toolkit is an array of interactive and thought-provoking products uniquely designed to assist stakeholders across the critical infrastructure community to self-facilitate and conduct strategic foresight activities that will enable them to derive actionable insights about the future, identify emerging risks, and develop risk management strategies that, if taken today, could enhance long-term critical infrastructure security and resilience to implement now.

 Central to the Secure Tomorrow Series effort is the selection of topics that are likely to have highly disruptive impact across multiple National Critical Functions.
 To this end, the National Risk Management Center worked with subject matter experts from academia, think tanks, the private sector, and the National Labs to help build and refine the knowledge base that underlies the Toolkit activities.
-This iteration of the Toolkit focuses on three topic areas: (1) anonymity and privacy, (2) trust and social cohesion, and (3) data storage and transmission.

 These free voluntary resources are available to stakeholders in every critical infrastructure sector.
 More specifically, the Toolkit will assist users in identifying and examining risk mitigation strategies, managing uncertainty and encouraging strategic foresight methods in their long-term planning.

-Toolkit Activities
+Getting Started: Toolkit Activities

 By downloading the Toolkit, users will learn how to conduct foresight activities that will enable them to derive actionable insights about the future, identify emerging risks, and proactively develop corresponding risk management strategies they can implement now.
+As a starting point, please review the Scenarios Workshop Synopses about future risks, and then move on to explore the Matrix Games and Cross-Impacts depending on time and participant needs and interest.

-Scenarios Workshop
+Scenarios Workshops

 Minimum Number of Participants Required: 30-40 participants